 President Liam Lynch, ethic expert Penelope Kenny and recruitment specialist Ed Heffernan talk about the future of the accountancy profession in this round-table discussion.

-In this month's podcast, Accountancy Ireland talks to Heather Briers about how you can get involved in CAVA; Kerri O'Connell discusses the burden the current tax regime puts on SMEs; and Ita Gibney explains the importance of communication planning for your business.
+In this month's podcast, Accountancy Ireland talks to Heather Briers about how you can get involved in CAVA; Kerri O'Connell about the burden the current tax regime puts on SMEs; and Ita Gibney about communication planning for your business.

 Paul Dillion, Tax Partner in Duignan Cathy O'Neill and Chartered Accountants Ireland Council member, Norah Collender, Tax Technical Manager and Crona Brady, Tax Manager in Chartered Accountants Ireland discuss the key points of Budget 2017.

-Accountancy Ireland talks to Des Peelo, author of The Valuation of Businesses and Shares, 2nd edition, about the changing landscape of business valuations.
-We also discuss the US Presidential election and what that could mean to Ireland with Feargal O'Rourke, Managing Partner at PwC.
+Accountancy Ireland talks to Des Peelo, author of the second edition of Valuation of Businesses and Shares, about the changing landscape of business valuations.
+We also discuss the US Presidential election and what that could mean to Ireland with Feargal O'Rourke.

-In the August Accountancy Ireland Podcast, Mark Kennedy explains how Ireland can position itself well leading up to Britian's exit from the EU.
-Also, Penelope Kenny discusses the importance of whistleblowing programmes and John Glennon takes us on the journey from small practice to becoming RSM Ireland.
+In the August Accountancy Ireland Podcast, Mark Kennedy explains how Ireland can position itself well leading up to Britian's exit from the EU, Penelope Kenny discusses the importance of whistleblowing programmes and John Glennon takes us on the journey from SME to international firm.